Key Points

 Why this matters: When definitions are loose, forecasts become sentiment roll-ups.
 That’s not forecasting; it’s storytelling.

-D. Retention & expansion constraint questions that reduce churn surprises
+D. Retention & expansion: questions that reduce churn surprises

 Ask: